GoNZooo/wastes-of-time/README.md

 more you realize that there really isn't that much of a win to these libraries existing outside of the Elixir bubble.

-I'm prepared to say that going with Erlang could save you manyears in the long-term in training, development and maintenance.
+I'm prepared to say that going with Erlang over Elixir could save you manyears in the long-term in training, development and maintenance.
+You might have a harder time hiring people and maybe you're running a stupid startup that needs mega growth, but maybe in that case you should just use Go instead.
+That way you can get popularity and productivity instead of hipster hype.